Mississippi River–Gulf Outlet Canal

-The Mississippi River–Gulf Outlet Canal (abbreviated as MRGO or MR-GO) is a 76 mi channel constructed by the United States Army Corps of Engineers at the direction of Congress in the mid-20th century that provided a shorter route between the Gulf of Mexico and New Orleans' inner harbor Industrial Canal via the Intracoastal Waterway.
+The Mississippi River–Gulf Outlet Canal (abbreviated as MR-GO or MRGO) is a 76 mi channel constructed by the United States Army Corps of Engineers at the direction of Congress in the mid-20th century that provided a shorter route between the Gulf of Mexico and New Orleans' inner harbor Industrial Canal via the Intracoastal Waterway.

 In 2005, the MRGO channeled Hurricane Katrina's storm surge into the heart of Greater New Orleans, contributing significantly to the subsequent multiple engineering failures experienced by the region's hurricane protection network.
 In the aftermath the channel was closed.
 A permanent storm surge barrier was constructed in the MRGO in 2009, and the channel has been closed to maritime shipping.

 The MRGO begins just west of I-510's crossing of the Gulf Intracoastal Waterway in New Orleans East and takes a path SSE through St. Bernard Parish wetlands just west of Lake Borgne to the Gulf of Mexico near Gardner Island.
 Much criticized for its negative environmental effects, such as saltwater intrusion, wetlands erosion and storm surge amplification during Hurricane Katrina, the MRGO was closed in 2009.
 Maritime traffic was barred on April 22, 2009.